amousset/rudder/README.md

 ## What is Rudder?

-Operational Security Automation

-Rudder is a leading-edge system infrastructure automation platform, dedicated to empowering IT operational teams to enhance cyber-resilience and foster collaboration in Security Operations (SecOps).
+Rudder is a system infrastructure automation platform, dedicated to empowering IT operational teams to enhance cyber-resilience and foster collaboration in Security Operations (SecOps).

+### Features

-- **Operational Security Automation:** Automate critical IT operations to fortify infrastructure security: inventory, hardening, patch management, vulnerability management and standard compliance.
+- **Operational Security Automation:** Automate critical IT operations to fortify infrastructure security:
+  - Automated systems inventory
+  - Patch management
+  - Vulnerability management
+  - System hardening and security standards compliance
 - **Configuration Management:** Streamline and automate configuration tasks for enhanced reliability.
 Configuration policies can be created seamlessly using a visual editor, or YAML code.
-- **Multiplatform Support:** Manage diverse environments, including Cloud, hybrid, and on-premise setups, on various operating system (wide Linux support, Windows, AIX) and architctures (i386, x86_64, Power, ARM 32, ARM 64).
+- **Multiplatform Support:** Manage diverse environments, including Cloud, hybrid, and on-premise setups, running various operating system (Linux/Windows/AIX)
 - **Scalable and Dynamic:** A scalable and dynamic approach to infrastructure management, including a powerful hirarchical configuration data engine and automated classification of managed systems.

+### Components

 A Rudder installation is made of: